Tomorovik/BookManager/README.md

 # BookManager

-Application created for own use, to make it easier to organize my e-book collection and get grasp on MVVM pattern.
+Application created for own use, to make it easier to organize my e-book collection and get grasp on MVVM pattern using MVVM Light.
+I've used also MaterialDesignThemes Nuget to make the UI little bit prettier.

 * Working things:
     - Listing drives